 From October-December, returning fall-run Chinook salmon will attempt to reach the Restoration Area.
 If spring-run Chinook salmon are spawning in Reach 1, fall-run Chinook salmon would be transported only after spring-run Chinook salmon have completed spawning to minimize the potential for any introgression.
 If no spring-run Chinook salmon are spawning in Reach 1, trapping and transporting of fall-run Chinook salmon adults could take place as soon as they enter the Restoration Area.
-The Program will also test the ability to protect spring-run Chinook salmon redds with physical barriers ("redd grates") and evaluate the likelihood of fall-run Chinook salmon superimposition.
-Since only a limited number of spring-run Chinook salmon redds are anticipated during the first years of the reintroduction period, the Program will be able to deploy and monitor redd grates for all spring-run Chinook salmon redds as permitted.
+The Program will also test the ability to protect spring-run Chinook salmon redds with physical barriers ("redd grates") and evaluate the likelihood of fall-run Chinook salmon redds are anticipated during the first years of the reintroduction period, the Program will be able to deploy and monitor redd grates for all spring-run Chinook salmon redds as permitted.